How to Reset Your Mindset When You’re Feeling Stuck

 When you focus only on what’s wrong, it reinforces feelings of being stuck.
 A gratitude practice helps you see possibilities instead of limitations.

-Tip: Write down three things you’re grateful for daily.
+Tip: Write down 3 things you’re grateful for daily.
 This simple habit shifts your perspective over time.

 Example: "I’m grateful for my supportive friends, the opportunity to learn new skills, and my health."